liampshaw/Pathogen-host-range/README.md

 This mainly applies to several scripts in the `scripts' directory relating to the fitting and plotting of generalized additive models (GAMs) -- more information is included where appropriate.
 All code here is also made available under the MIT License.

 This repository is configured to be indexed by [Global Biotic Interactions](https://globalbioticinteractions.org) (GloBI, https://globalbioticinteractions.org).
+Thanks to Jorrit Poelen ([@jhpoelen](https://github.com/jhpoelen)) for this configuration.